Skip to main content

 SGLang1.02Lightweight runtime

-Ollama1.08Higher overhead for simplicity features
+Ollama1.08Higher overhead for user-facing simplicity features

-6. Total VRAM and Usable Fraction
+6. Total VRAM and usable fraction

 Total VRAM Needed = Weights + KV Cache (batched) + Activations + Overhead

-Usable VRAM = GPU VRAM × 0.88 (88%)
+Usable VRAM = GPU VRAM x 0.88 (88%)

-• CUDA context and driver overhead (~2-3%)
+• CUDA context and driver overhead (approximately 2-3%)

-• Memory fragmentation (~3-5%)
+• Memory fragmentation (approximately 3-5%)

-• Headroom for allocation spikes (~2-4%)
+• Headroom for allocation spikes during request bursts (approximately 2-4%)

-7. Tensor Parallelism (TP) Determination
+7. Tensor parallelism (TP) determination

 Per-GPU Fixed Memory = (Model Weights + Activations) / TP Degree